CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 We have successfully built our database, built the front-end of the website, and have connected the two.
 We have also implemented a search of database recipes as well as a typehead for both the recipe and ingredient searches.

-Benjamin Bond: Active and contributing.
+Benjamin Bond: Active and contributing
+Evan Estrada: Active and contributing
+Andrew Saenz: Active and contributing
+Jonathan Crouch: Active and contributing

 ### Next Steps